 Trail 1 (Creek Trail) Section

 The Creek Trail is a hikers only trail -- there will be no horses or cyclists on this trail.
 This is the only water crossing on the course and there is an optional temporary bridge that runners may choose to cross and avoid wet feet.
 The water is no deeper than the knee.
 The beginning part of this trail is wide grassy doubletrack until you reach the creek, which is about ¼ mile from the road.
 Once you cross the creek, the trail narrows to twisting single track.
 This is the most technical part of the course with substantial roots and trees.
 After the ½ mile technical singletrack, the trail opens back up to grassy doubletrack for about 1 mile and leads back out to the road.
 Once you reach the end of the Creek Trail, you will cross over Pump Station Road and onto Trail 2 (Southern Trail).
 This junction is the cross section of the creek trail, the southern trail, and pump station road and can be accessed going out or returning on any of these crossings.
 This is an area that is very popular among crew and spectators as you will pass this area more frequently than any other part of the course.
 There will be a staffed aid station (AID 2) at this junction.

 Trail 2 (Southern Trail) Section

 Trail 4 (Armadillo Alley) Section

-Trail 4 which is a grassy sandy doubletrack trail through a typical Florida Oak / Pine / Cypress forest.
+Trail 4 which is a grassy sandy double track trail through a typical Florida Oak / Pine / Cypress forest.
 The trail is relatively root free, and generally grassy in most areas.
 Don’t be surprised to see whitetail deer running through the sawgrass or armadillos scurrying around at your feet.
 This section of the trail is approximately 1.32 miles until you return to the north spur of pavement aka Swiftmud Road.
 You will run on a brief stretch of pavement until the turn around near a utility building.
 This is the halfway point (10 miles) and you will now run the course in reverse for a total lap mileage of 20 miles.